Americana Roots of California Folk-Rock — Commentary

 And I ain’t gonna be treated this a-way..

-“Goin’ Down the Road Feelin’ Bad” (traditional, arranged by the Flying Other Brothers), performed by the Flying Other Brothers at the 12 Galaxies club in S.F., CA, on April 17, 2005.
+“Goin’ Down the Road Feelin’ Bad” (in the Grateful Dead arrangement) was performed by the Flying Other Brothers at the 12 Galaxies club in S.F., CA, on April 17, 2005.
 Featuring Bill Bennett (bass), TBone Tony Bove (harmonica, vocals), Bert Keely (guitar), Ann McNamee (vocals, percussion), Roger McNamee (guitar, vocals), Jimmy Sanchez (drums), Pete Sears (keyboards), Barry Sless (pedal steel guitar), and special guest David Nelson (guitar, vocals).

 The Flying Other Brothers are from Northern California and include the legendary Pete Sears on keyboards and bass (Jefferson Starship, Hot Tuna, Rod Stewart, John Lee Hooker, and many others), and Barry Sless on lead guitar and pedal steel (David Nelson Band, Kingfish, Phil and Friends, the Rowans, and many others).
 The FOBs have played with Country Joe, Mickey Hart, Steve Kimock, Leftover Salmon, Little Feat, David Nelson, G.E.
 Smith, String Cheese Incident, and Bob Weir.